kubernetes/cloud-provider-openstack/docs/using-keystone-webhook-authenticator-and-authorizer.md

 k8s-keystone-auth service can be used for authentication or authorization only, and both as well, depending on your requirement.

-### Configuration on K8S master for authentication and authorization
+### Configuration on K8S master for authentication and/or authorization

 - Create webhook config file.
-We reuse the folder `/etc/kubernetes/pki/` because it's already mounted and accessible by API server pod.
+We reuse the folder `/etc/kubernetes/pki/` because it's already mounted and accessible by API server pod in a cluster that is set up by kubeadm.

     ```shell
     cat <<EOF > /etc/kubernetes/pki/webhookconfig.yaml